 This year Woodchurch are united in working on a theme each term.
 Term 1 and 2 saw us exploring ‘Earth’.
 All work set by teachers related to Earth in varying contexts for all our learning.
 We have enjoyed ‘Fire’ in term 3 and ‘Water’ in term 4.
 It is the turn of ‘Air’ in terms 5 and 6.

-In English we are going to be reading ‘How To Train Your Dragon – How to Ride a Dragon’s Storm’ by Cressida Cowell.
-We will be looking at expanded noun phrases, parenthesis, scene setting, poetry, metaphors, personification, similes and sentence structure within our work.
+In English we are currently reading ‘The Hobbit’ by J.R.R.Tolkien.
+We will still be looking at expanded noun phrases, parenthesis, scene setting, poetry, metaphors, personification, similes and sentence structure within our work.
 But also exploring the language Tolkien uses to hook the reader and our perceptions of the piece.
 We will also be having a large focus on our comprehension skills and continue to promote reading and questioning at home along with the use of Reading Eggs which I monitor and set challenges for each week.

-In RE, we will be exploring ‘ What does it mean to be Jewish in Britain today?’.
-In music the children will continue to learn the Ukele with Mr Clarke on a Wednesday morning.
+In RE, we will be exploring ‘ What does it mean to be Muslim in Britain today?’.
+In music the children will continue to learn the Ukulele with Mr Clarke on a Wednesday morning.

-Within our Science lessons we are going to be looking at Living Things and their Habitats but with a focus on humans as well.
-This includes our exciting project with the school garden where we will be making nesting boxes, insect houses and planters as well as growing our own plants that encourage bees and butterflies to the areas and renovating the pond so it is habitable for any nearby wildlife.
+Within our Science lessons we are still going to be looking at Living Things and their Habitats but with a focus on humans as well.
+This includes our exciting project with the school garden where we have built nesting boxes, insect houses and planters and now need to maintain our plants and pond area.
+We are excited to see what wildlife comes to the area.

 Children can earn extra team points and rewards for any extra research they might want to do at home, exploring our current Maths/ English/ Topic, Science work.
 This page will be updated regularly so please be sure to check back here as the year progresses!